-In order to implement a project that includes fieldwork in a country where IPA does not have a country office, another research implementing partner organization will need to be involved in order to manage fieldwork.
-If the applicant is not already in touch with an implementing partner, the P&R Program may be able to assist in identifying an appropriate research implementing partner organization.
+When conducting research in a country without an IPA Country Office, another research implementing organization will need to be involved to manage fieldwork.
+If the applicant is not already in touch with a research implementing organization, the P&R Program may be able to assist in identifying an appropriate partner.